Gospel & Universe

 Orders of Magnitude

-While there are many ways to categorize outer space, I suggest a basic division into six parts — five increasingly large orders of magnitude, based on four already established astronomical levels.
+While there are many ways to categorize outer space, I suggest increasingly large orders of magnitude, based on four already established astronomical levels.
 I’m talking here about known three-dimensional space, rather than theoretical or mathematically-derived spaces.
-This 3-D categorization allows me to avoid the term multiverse, which tends to mix our known three-dimensional space with more theoretical spaces.
+This 3-D focus allows me to avoid the term multiverse, which tends to mix our known three-dimensional space with more theoretical spaces.
 For more technical or scientific purposes, a more complex system of categories makes sense, yet here I want to make a philosophical argument about orders of space in relation to the notion of infinite space.